 A very bushy form with distinctive blue-grey foliage raggedly edged in cream.
 A sport of ‘Tasmanian Tiger’, it was found at and introduced by Skagit Gardens in Washington State, is said to have much better vigour.

-The silver Mediterranean spurge for hot spots
+The silver Mediterranean spurge for sunny borders

 The Mediterranean grey-leaved species, E. characias, makes a very handsome winter plant in sunny, well-drained spots that are sheltered from the worst of the weather.
 The cottage gardener Margery Fish, who gardened at East Lambrook Manor in Somerset, likened their crook-shaped winter stems to “a flock of long-necked birds”.
 (From “Carefree Gardening” by Margery Fish -published in 1966).
 By midwinter these tall, billowing plants are already craning their necks before producing acid-yellow flowers in spring.
 These self seed if left to their own devices.